JaviyaShivam/JaviyaShivam/README.md

 - 👋 Hi, I’m Shivam Javiya
 - 👀 I’m interested in Web development and Machine Learning
-- 🌱 I’m currently student of Computer Science Engineering
+- 🌱 I’m student of Computer Science Engineering
+- I'm interested in learning new languages and new technologies.
-- 📫 How to reach me: you can email me on javiashivam@gmail.com
+- 📫 How to reach me: you can contact me on linked in https://www.linkedin.com/in/shivam-javiya-316ab9229
+-  you can also email me on javiashivam@gmail.com

 <!---
 JaviyaShivam/JaviyaShivam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.